navitux/portfolio/src/index.md

 ---
-title: Ivan's Website & Portfolio
+title: Ivan Site
-layout: "base.njk"
+layout: base.njk
 ---

 I'm Ivan and this is my blog